uwapcs/secrets/README.md

 All files added in the `vault` directory will be automatically and transparently encrypted when being handled by git.

 **Note:** This setup is a bit of a hack.
 Do not take it as gospel.
-Feel free to explore and implement alternatives (maybe bitwarden?) if they are more suitable.
+Feel free to explore and implement alternatives (maybe self-host vaultwarden?) if they are more suitable.